BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 As a result, the collective drive lost its momentum, and a sense of disillusionment spread among artists.
 Instead of attempting to alter existing power structures and material realities, they shifted their focus to critiquing the status quo through personal expressions.

->It was the mood of the era, and the revolution was deferred indefinitely.
->And while we were dozing, the money crept in.
+Fisher wrote in an essay (2013) about this failure:

+>The Sixties counterculture might now have been reduced to a series of 'iconic' -- overfamiliar, endlessly circulated, dehistoricized -- aesthetic relics, stripped of political content, but Willis’s work stands as a painful reminder of leftist failure.
+As Willis makes clear in her introduction to [her 1981 book] *Beginning to See the Light*, she frequently found herself at odds with what she experienced as the authoritarianism and statism of mainstream socialism.
+While the music she listened to spoke of freedom, socialism seemed to be about centralization and state control.
+The story of how the counterculture was co-opted by the neoliberal Right is now a familiar one, but the other side of this narrative is the Left’s incapacity to transform itself in the face of the new forms of *desire* to which the counterculture gave voice. -- Mark Fisher

 One could argue that the communalist movement triggered a shift away from traditional politics.
-It redirected our attention to the self as the foundation of political change, aligning closely with the rising tide of neoliberal ideology.
+It redirected the attention to the self -- an existential move -- as the foundation of political change, aligning closely with the rising tide of neoliberal ideology and the Left had no answer to that.
-Whereas JFK once spoke of *obligations* to society, Reagan and Clinton advocated for personal responsibility as the ultimate solution to numerous societal issues.
+Whereas JFK once spoke of *obligations* to society, Reagan and Clinton advocated for *personal responsibility* as the ultimate solution to numerous societal issues.

 The missing component, perhaps crucial to realizing the *fever dream* of democratizing social, economic, and ecological life, was the capacity for negotiation.
 A decentralized solution, entailing a restructuring of the communication network, seemed ideal.
 Instead, the cultish disruption centered on conferring power to the "right" people.
 But the question remained: who determines who the "right" people are?
+Ultimately, the tension between individual freedom and communal unity collapsed under the strain of external pressures and inherited power dynamics.

-This cultish ethos is evident in today's *Silicon Valley*.
+The cultish ethos is evident in today's *Silicon Valley*.
 Many representatives of the IT industry argue against regulation, promising a new and improved society.
 Regrettably, this faith in doing good has fostered an anti-democratic mindset characterized by hubris.
 Simultaneously, a significant portion of the fragmented *working class* venerates their corporate overlords.